shah-jalal/kubeadm-cluster/docs/02-compute-resources.md

 # Provisioning Compute Resources

 We will provision the following infrastructure.
-The infrastructure will be created by Terraform, so as not to spend too much of the lab time just getting that provisioned, and to allow you to focus on the cluster installation.
+The infrastructure will be created by Terraform.
 ![Infra](../images/kubeadm-aws-architecture.png)

 As can be seen in this diagram, we will create three EC2 instances to form the cluster and a further one `student-node` from which to perform the configuration.
-We build the infrastructure using Terraform from AWS CloudShell (so you don't have to install Terraform on your workstation), then log into `student-node` which can access the cluster nodes.
-This relationship between `student-node` and the cluster nodes is similar to CKA Ultimate Mocks and how the real exam works - you start on a separate node (in this case `student-node`), then use SSH to connect to cluster nodes.
+We build the infrastructure using Terraform from AWS CloudShell (so you don't have to install Terraform on your workstation), then log into `student-node` which can access the cluster nodes using SSH.
 Note that SSH connections are only possible in the direction of the arrows.
 It is not possible to SSH from e.g. `controlplane` directly to `node01`.
-You must `exit` to `student-node` first.
-This is also how it is in the exam. `student-node` assumes the role of a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
+You must `exit` to `student-node` first. `student-node` assumes the role of a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).

 We will also set up direct connection from your workstation to the node ports of the workers so that you can browse any NodePort services you create (see security below).

 Some basic security will be configured:

-* Only the `student-node` will be able to access the cluster's API Server, and this is where you will run `kubectl` commands from when the cluster is running.
 * Only the `student-node` can SSH to the cluster nodes.
 * Ports required by Kubernetes itself (inc. etcd) and Weave CNI will be configured in security groups on the cluster nodes.